deathblade666/kde-i3-integration/README.md

 In kde settings add a new startup script and point to the kde-i3.sh located at ~/.config/scripts/kde-i3.sh

 logout then back in to see changes

-More to come...
-Working on a script to take care of installation and updates.